aneasystone/github-trending/README.md

 ## C#

+* 【2023-03-29】[micahmo / WgServerforWindows](https://github.com/micahmo/WgServerforWindows) - Wg Server for Windows (WS4W) is a desktop application that allows running and managing a WireGuard server endpoint on Windows
+* 【2023-03-29】[CarterCommunity / Carter](https://github.com/CarterCommunity/Carter) - Carter is framework that is a thin layer of extension methods and functionality over ASP.NET Core allowing code to be more explicit and most importantly more enjoyable.
 * 【2023-03-28】[sfewer-r7 / CVE-2023-27532](https://github.com/sfewer-r7/CVE-2023-27532) - Exploit for CVE-2023-27532 against Veeam Backup & Replication
 * 【2023-03-28】[indiff / qttabbar](https://github.com/indiff/qttabbar) - Qttabbar is a small tool that allows you to use tab multi label function in Windows Explorer. https://www.yuque.com/indiff/qttabbar
 * 【2023-03-27】[keijiro / StableDiffusionPlugin](https://github.com/keijiro/StableDiffusionPlugin) - Core ML Stable Diffusion on Unity